SpaceTristan/tezgames/README.md

 # TezGames

-This app is a platform for playing games in public and with your friends.
-You ill connect to the app with your wallet and you can elect to play public games or you can play games with a private group of friends or any number of private groups with custom information sharing settings.
+This app is a platform for playing games in public and with friends.
+Connect to the app with a wallet and elect to play public games or you can private games with a private group of friends or any number of private groups with custom information sharing settings.
+This could connect to other apps and groups and a list is constructed from known wallets.

 # Backlog for future work